-These are questions I have asked my students for years.
+These are questions I have asked for years.
 We spend a lot of time in the world of work.
 So, it’s a natural to want to know about goals and purpose as a student discusses courses in an academic advising appointment.
 And it is even more intentional as I have worked with undecided majors and first-year students (undergraduate and graduate) to help with their career exploration journey.
 This semester I am instructing LTEC 3010: Personal Development (a scaled up version that I promise to blog about soon), where we dive into these specific issues (follow #LTEC3010):

 - Determining avenues to find a job and planning your career